 In addition to this, if you have an older style of meter then it may need to be updated with price changes manually.
 As energy suppliers will need to go round many different houses to do this, it could sometimes be months until your meter is updated- leaving you paying over the odds for your energy, or finding out that you actually owe money.

 If you have decided that a prepayment meter is not right for you then you can switch to a credit meter.
 The best thing to do is to ask your current supplier to change this for you (although in some cases you may be charged for this).
 If you have had a prepayment meter installed due to falling behind on your bills then they may refuse to do this for you.
-Once you have had your meter changed then you can take advantage of the full range of tariffs in the market by using our energy price comparison calculator to look for the best deals on gas and electricity prices.
+Once you have had your meter changed then you can take advantage of the full range of tariffs in the market by using our energy price comparison tool to look for the best energy deals on gas and electricity prices.

 Want to be amongst the first to be notified when more competitive energy tariffs become available?
 Enter your email address here...